Rassie van der Dussen: International career

 In April 2021, in the first match against Pakistan, van der Dussen scored his first century in an ODI, with 123 not out.
 At the age of 32 years and 54 days, he also became the oldest cricketer for South Africa to score his first century in an ODI match.
-In September 2021, van der Dussen was named in South Africa's squad for the 2021 ICC Men's T20 World Cup.
+In September 2021, van der Dussen was named in South Africa's squad for the 2021 ICC Men's T20 World Cup, where he scored his highest T20I score of 94* against England.

+Van der Dussen was also named in the South Africa squad for the 2023 ICC Men's Cricket World Cup Tournament in India, where he scored 108 in the first match against Sri Lanka.

+In February 2025, van der Dussen was named in the South Africa squad for the 2025 ICC Champions Trophy.